 Today, the three divisions remain; we’ve added a fourth division, radiation chemistry, and the studies on the Cyclotron led to the establishment of its own center, including the UW Medical Cyclotron Facility.
 The education program has grown to include accredited residency programs in both medical radiation oncology (physicians) and medical physics (physicists), two newly established medical fellowships in stereotactic radiation therapy and proton therapy, and several post-doctoral research positions.

-The Department has 23 physician faculty, 19 physicist and research faculty, and 5 ARNP/PA faculty.
-The training programs include 10 radiation oncology residents, 3 medical physics residents, 2 senior fellows, several postdoctoral fellows, and graduate students participating in various research projects in radiation biology and molecular medicine, medical physics, and radiation chemistry.
+The Department has 25 physician faculty, 20 physicists and research faculty, and 5 ARNP/PA faculty.
+The training programs include 9 radiation oncology residents, 4 medical physics residents, 2 senior fellows, several postdoctoral fellows, and graduate students participating in various research projects in radiation biology and molecular medicine, medical physics, and radiation chemistry.

 The UW Department of Radiation Oncology is committed to fulfilling, specific to radiation oncology, UW Medicine’s mission to improve the health of the public by: